pvcraven/networking-class/source/chapters/session_layer/session_layer.rst

   can transfer files this way.
 MobaXTerm does this on the side.
 This is the better way to do things.

+**Alternatives:**

-Incidentally, if you grab a file off the web via the command-line, use the ``wget`` command::
+If you want to grab a file off the web via the command-line, use the ``wget`` command::

 	wget http://cs.simpson.edu/myfile.zip

+If you want to keep two directories synchronized, use rsync_.
+I've wasted a lot of time with rsync, so I don't personally like it.
+But a lot of other people do like it.

 Network Time Protocol (NTP)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^